 A minimum of 6 students is required to run the class.
 The maximum number of participants per class is 10.

-Imagine you’re moving to a German-speaking city and starting a new job.
-You have to get oriented in a new building and greet your new colleagues.
-Deciding who to address formally or informally isn't easy!
-Perhaps you would like to continue your favorite sport or other leisure-time activities and meet new people.
+Imagine you’re planning a trip to Berlin or another German-speaking city.
+You're making plans when you will travel and what sights you want to see.
+Getting oriented in a new city is fun, but can also be overwhelming.
+Even at home planning a daily routine can be a great challenge.
 You'll be able to do all this in German after taking this course!
 If you have travel plans to Europe or will be joining your German-speaking partner to visit family, this course is for you.

 You'll learn: